pip-services/pip-services-docs/content/en/net/commons/convert/recursive_map_converter.md

 - **returns**: IDictionary\<string, object\> - map object or empty map when the conversion is not supported.

 #### ToMapWithDefault
-Converts value into map object or returns a given default value when the conversion is not possible
+Converts value into a map object or returns a given default value when the conversion is not possible

 > `public static` IDictionary\<string, object\> ToMapWithDefault(object value, IDictionary\<string, object\> defaultValue)